I Can See Your Voice (British game show): Interrogation round

 s1–2: The guest artist and contestants must choose one mystery singer to question with.
 The host is given a list of 15 questions shown on the screen and the artist can ask any of 15 questions within the 30 second time limit.

 Production

-A local adaptation of I Can See Your Voice in the United Kingdom was first mentioned, as per press release by CJ ENM at the time of its ongoing (South Korean) sixth season in March 2019; this was subsequently confirmed by the BBC in July 2020, with Fremantle's units Naked and Thames, co-assigning on production duties.
+CJ ENM provisionally announced a British adaptation of I Can See Your Voice through a press release during (South Korean) sixth season of the same title in March 2019; this was subsequently confirmed by the BBC in July 2020, with Fremantle's units Naked and Thames, co-assigning on production duties.

 Broadcast history

 I Can See Your Voice debuted on 10 April 2021, with filming taking place at The Maidstone Studios.
 At the time of production during the COVID-19 pandemic, health and safety protocols had also implemented.
 Being as part of its first series, Leona Lewis and contestant Gabby Logan played in a holiday special that concluded on the Christmas Eve of 2021.
 Two weeks before first series finale, the BBC has already renewed the show for a second series, which premiered on 15 October 2022.

 In February 2023, the BBC formally announced to discontinue the show after airing two series.